-One of the fun parts of my job here at Credo is talking with companies (via our Concierge – Marketing Strategy offering) who have grown a great lifestyle business to the half million dollar or so per year mark, and are now ready to start marketing.
+One of the fun parts of our jobs here at Credo is talking with companies who have grown a great lifestyle business to the half million dollar or so per year mark, and are now ready to start marketing.

 This is fun because if a company has grown to that mark off essentially no formalized marketing, doing real marketing can really take their growth to the next level.